-Fishing in Cozumel, unbeknownst to many, is a popular activity for tourists and families.
+Fly fishing in Cozumel, unbeknownst to many, is a favorite activity for tourists and families.
 Not only seasoned anglers go to Cozumel for fishing but also tourist who want to experience the abundance of marine life, especially in hard to find secluded areas where it is most relaxing.

 Tarpons possess distinctive lateral lines and have shiny, silvery scales that cover most of their bodies and are found mainly in the three northern lagoons of Cozumel: Rio de la Plata lagoon, Paso Balem lagoon, and Monte Cristo lagoon.

 Tarpon fishing is prime during the warm months, from May to July.
 If you fish on these months and lady luck is on your side, you will be able to bait Tarpons of around 8 to 20 pounds.

 Generally, Tarpons are available all year round.
 However, you will most likely catch baby Tarpons when off-season.
 Anglers consider Tarpons as prized fishes, especially the big ones, because of the fight they put up when caught and their leaping ability.

 When going Tarpon Fishing in Cozumel, you need to find the best guide out there.
 Make sure he is licensed because tourists are not allowed to fish without a licensed guide.
 He should be able to point out exactly where Tarpons like to breed to maximize the chances of you catching one.
 Be patient as this might take a bit of waiting.
 You will have fun in the process though, as you will be catching other species that breed in the same waters.

 Prepare wading boots or shoes when going Tarpon fishing because the lagoons have shallow areas that are hard to reach.

-Catching a Tarpon in Cozumel may be difficult but it is definitely satisfying.
+Catching a Tarpon in Cozumel may be difficult, but it is satisfying.
 Tarpons are one of the hard to catch fishes in the lagoons.
 Don’t forget to bring your camera when you go Tarpon fishing in Cozumel because you would want to have a remembrance if ever you successfully catch a big one.